jordi-torras-ai/machine-learning-vs-human/README.md

 sys	0m1.057s
 ```

-The Model Summary shows the the weights of every neuron of every layer as well as the biases in every layer (your environment will show different numbers, of course).
-It tells the loss and the accuracy.
-Where the model `eada-human-vs-machine.keras` has been saved.
+The Model Summary displays the weights of every neuron in each layer, along with the biases in every layer (note that your environment will show different numbers).
+It also provides information on the loss and accuracy metrics.
+Additionally, the location where the model `eada-human-vs-machine.keras` has been saved is indicated.

 3. Explore the model
-To check the model and how it has learned.
+To assess the model and evaluate its learning process, execute:
 ```
 cd shell
 sh show_model.sh
 ```
-On a browser, you can open the URL http://localhost:6006 and check the training process and the features of the model with TensorBoard.
-To finish the webserver press `Ctrl+C`
+To monitor the training process and explore the model's features using TensorBoard, simply open your web browser and navigate to http://localhost:6006.
+To stop the web server, press `Ctrl+C` on your command line interface.
 ```
 Open http://localhost:6006 in browser
 Serving TensorBoard on localhost; to expose to the network, use a proxy or pass --bind_all